 Create A Road Tape And Car Playset

 With all the duct tape you have lying around, you’re probably pissed you didn’t think of this first.
 Give the gift of 36 yards of sticky 2-lane pavement with the Create A Road tape and car set by Donkey Lab.
 Yeah, those little cars are pretty dinky, but this street will work with any Hot Wheels-sized toy.
-Because despite what Back to the Future predicted, in 2016 we still needed roads.
+Because despite what Back to the Future predicted, we still need roads.

 Instead of giving kids toys that only provide minutes of enjoyment, Stockpile lets you buy stock in major companies that will give them decades of dividends (not FDIC insured).
-There are 2 options: buy a traditional card designated for a specific company (worth $25, $50, or $100, plus fees) at the local grocery store.
+There are two stocking stuffer options: buy a traditional card designated for a specific company (worth $25, $50, or $100, plus fees) at the local grocery store.
 Or, browse online through over 1,000 different stocks/indexes by ticker symbol or category (“sports,” “fashion,” “military-industrial complex”).
 The Dow just passed 20,000 — and there’s no way that sucker’s ever going down!